CAO Gold

 Flavor

-At first sniff I pick up a good dose of raisin on the foot of this CAO Gold.
+At first sniff, I pick up a good dose of raisin on the foot of this CAO Gold.
 It’s a nice sweet note.
 Moving up and down the barrel I pick up a few hints of a dry hay note.
 Followed by just a bit of spice when I put it to my lips to test the dry draw.
 It already seems to be fairly complex just on the pre-light.

-During the first third the dominant note seems to be this savory nutty flavor.
+During the first third, the dominant note seems to be this savory nutty flavor.
 There are some very interesting herbal notes that roll through on the retrohale as well.
 The herbal notes really dominated the overall retrohale which was exciting to experience.
-Towards the end of this third I’m picking up on more spice but it’s not overtaking that nutty / woody note.
+Towards the end of this third, I’m picking up on more spice but it’s not overtaking that nutty/woody note.

 CAO Gold - Final Third

 The second third stays fairly consistent with the first.
 The spice has died down some and I’m getting this consistent toasted nutty flavor.
 The sweetness that I noticed in the foot is barely showing through.
-Its appearing to be more akin to cocoa at this point rather than raisin.
+Its appears to be more akin to cocoa at this point rather than raisin.

 The final third is consistent with the first two, however the spice has returned now.
 It’s coming through as a nice black pepper note that is adding a bit of depth to the overall flavor profile of the cigar.
 This cigar never traveled out of medium-bodied for me.
 It hung around that spectrum in terms of strength.
 Very consistent and a great cigar overall.